 Participating in the training is not enough to graduate from the course.
 To graduate successfully (and acquire 200 hour accreditation) you'll need to meet the following criteria:

-Attend 170 hours of studio contact time, equivalent to 25 training days
+Attend 170 hours of studio contact time (adjusted during pandemic)

 Complete written assignments and practical assessments to a satisfactory standard

 This course is undergoing accreditation with Yoga Alliance (International) at 200 hour level, and the Independent Yoga Network.
 Once you've graduated successfully, you'll be eligible to:

 Register your membership status with the Independent Yoga Network (UK) based on their requirements